cavemangraham/seangraham.io/content/posts/things-i-learned-from-hacker-news.md

 +++
 date = "0003-01-20T00:00:00.000+00:00"
 draft = true
-title = "Things I Learned From Hacker News"
+title = "Things I've Learned From Hacker News"

 +++
 **Chesterton's Fence**: Don't remove a rule unless you understand why it is there in the first place.